hundeo:

 Origin & History

-The first records date back to 200 AD.
-In a book with the title "Kynogetika" is already reported about hunting with the "bird dog" as a companion.
-You can even find the small red and white dog on paintings and embroideries from the Middle Ages.
+The first records date back to the year 200 AD.
+A book entitled "Kynogetika" already reports on hunting with the "bird dog" as a companion.
+The small red and white dog can also be seen in medieval paintings and embroideries.

 An estate manager was so enthusiastic about this litter that he decided to continue breeding them.
-He even appointed one bitch as a foundation bitch and took her to a dog show in Paris, where everyone also showed enthusiasm for the breed.
+He even named one bitch as the foundation bitch and took her to a dog show in Paris, where everyone else was also enthusiastic about the breed.
 In 1907, the "Club L'Epagneul Breton à queue courte naturelle" was founded by the same estate manager.

-France, the country of origin of the Epagneul Breton also created its own breed standard for him in 1907.
+In France, the country of origin of the Brittany Spaniel, a separate breed standard was created for this breed in 1907.